-Your family members who are not enrolled in a VA health care program should use the Marketplace to get coverage.
+Your family members who are not enrolled in a VA health care program and who do not meet the health care law coverage standards should use the Marketplace to get coverage.
 They may get lower costs on monthly premiums or out-of-pocket costs.
 They could be eligible for free or low-cost coverage through Medicaid or the Children’s Health Insurance Program (CHIP).

 If your family members have access to affordable coverage but remain uninsured starting in 2014, you may have to make payment when filing your taxes.
 This payment will either be a flat fee or a percentage of your taxable household income, depending on which amount is higher.
 You do not have to pay a fee if your family members have coverage that meets a minimum standard (called “minimum essential coverage”).